shnz99/flutter-library-app/README.md

 - Works offline

 ## Current Build Version
 The current build version for Android is 1.0.0+1.
+The APK build and release process is triggered only by merging to the `main` branch.

 ## Development Environment Setup